Absentia (film): Film festival screenings

-Absentia debuted on March 3, 2011 at the Fargo Film Festival and opened in other film festivals on the dates given below.
+Absentia debuted on March 3, 2011 at the Fargo Film Festival, and opened in other film festivals on the dates given below.

 Home media

 The film was later acquired by Phase 4 Films for North American DVD and Video on Demand distribution.

 Reception

-According to the review aggregator website Rotten Tomatoes, 87% of critics have given the film a positive review based on 15 reviews.
+According to the review aggregator website Rotten Tomatoes, 87% of critics have given the film a positive review based on 15 reviews, with an average rating of 7.1/10.

 Andrew Mack of Twitch Film wrote that the film does not live up its hype, but "it is still an effective and creepy supernatural horror."
 Devin Ashby of CraveOnline rated it 9/10 stars and called it "intense, haunting and refreshingly terrifying".
 Martin Unsworth of Starburst rated it 9/10 stars and called it an instant cult favorite.
 Dennis Harvey of Variety called it creepy and non-formulaic, though he criticized the lack of a strong payoff in the climax.
 David Harley of Bloody Disgusting rated it 3/5 stars and called it a "genuinely creepy" film that suffers from a low budget.
 Debi Moore of Dread Central rated it 4/5 stars and called it "both thought-provoking and thoroughly entertaining."
 Scott Weinberg of Fearnet wrote that "Absentia certainly won't blow your speakers (or your mind), but it's still a very strong piece of independent genre filmmaking: a melancholy tale of loss that's only peripherally a horror flick, but a good one all the same."